Business & Real Estate Taxation

 Overview: Steve is counsel to many of the firm’s wealthiest and most prominent clients, providing sophisticated tax and estate planning advice for several large New York real estate families, private equity funds, Wall Street investment bankers, fund managers, corporate executives, large estates and others.
 He has pioneered many novel tax planning techniques – some combining his broad knowledge of partnership taxation and estate planning.
 Steve’s style of practice is personal, not institutional; and his client’s goals and objectives are his priority.

-Practice Groups: Trust & Estates, Tax
+Practice Groups: Trust & Estates, Business & Real Estate Taxation

 Areas of Focus: Estate and income tax planning, business succession planning and estate and trust administration.